 Chipped or Cracked Tooth

 If you have a chipped or cracked tooth, it is important to collect as many fragments of the broken tooth as possible and rinse your mouth out, being careful not to lose any pieces.
-You should keep the fragments in a cup of warm water and contact your dentist immediately.
-Be sure to take all the fragments to the dentist with you.
+You should keep the fragments in a cup of warm water and contact emergency dental care immediately.
+Be sure to take all the fragments to the emergency dentist with you.

 It may be possible to restore a knocked-out tooth if you can keep the tooth in good condition and get to a dental office within 60 minutes.
 You should rinse your mouth out with warm water.
 If possible, try to place the tooth back into your mouth in the right direction and hold it there until you can get to the dentist.
 If you cannot get your tooth to fit back into space, then place the tooth in a cup of milk or warm water with salt in it to preserve it.
 You can also use a cold compress to reduce swelling.

 An abscessed tooth is a sign of a serious infection in your mouth.
-If you have severe swelling of your gums or cheek, it is important to contact a dentist immediately or seek treatment at the local hospital emergency room.
+If you have severe swelling of your gums or cheek, it is important to contact a emergency dental clinic immediately or seek treatment at the local hospital emergency room.
 A medical professional can give you a shot or prescribe medication to fight the infection.